Mislam2011-sys/MathVista/README.md

-# MathScape
+# MathVista
-MathScape is a project made to inspire people by showing art with math.
+MathVista is a project made to inspire people by showing art with math.